Choosing and comparing vacuum cleaners for professional use

 Vacuum cleaners for dry dust and HEPA filtration

-The professional vacuum cleaner with Hepa filtration is designed for vacuuming fine dust and dry debris.
-The vacuum cleaner is often equipped with advanced filtration systems, such as HEPA filters, to capture the finest particles.
-Indeed, since the Covid pandemic , the notion of fine suspended particles and in particular viruses have become a major issue in hygiene, thus favoring vacuum cleaners equipped with Hepa type H13 filters.
+A professional vacuum cleaner with HEPA filtration is designed for vacuuming fine dust and dry debris.
+These vacuum cleaners are often equipped with advanced filtration systems, such as HEPA filters, to capture even the finest particles.
+Indeed, since the Covid pandemic , the issue of airborne fine particles, and viruses in particular, has become a major hygiene concern, thus favoring vacuum cleaners equipped with H13-type HEPA filters.

-This Hepa filtration issue has also impacted the ranges of electric hand dryers and more particularly the pulsed air hand dryers.
+This Hepa filtration issue has also impacted the ranges of electric hand dryers and more particularly the forced air hand dryers.

 Vacuum cleaners for liquids - water and dust

-These vacuum cleaners, which can be powered by single-phase or three-phase electricity, have a dual function because they can vacuum both dust with suitable accessories and vacuum bag and liquids such as water.
-They are particularly suitable for washing operations, floor stripping, flooding or simply when water or liquids are spilled on the floor.
-However, special care must be taken when switching from water to dust by adding the dust filter bag on certain models so as not to damage the motor.
-In fact, generally a wet and dry vacuum cleaner is often only dedicated to liquids to avoid this kind of inconvenience.
-It is therefore best to use a vacuum cleaner for dust and a vacuum cleaner for liquids...
+These vacuum cleaners, which can be powered by single-phase or three-phase electricity, have a dual function : they can vacuum both dust (with appropriate accessories and vacuum bags) and liquids such as water.
+They are particularly suitable for washing, floor stripping, flooding, or simply when water or other liquids are spilled on the floor.
+However , special care must be taken when transitioning from wet to dry, especially when using the dust filter bag on some models , to avoid damaging the motor.
+In fact, wet/dry vacuum cleaners are often designed solely for liquids to prevent this type of problem.
+Therefore, it's best to use one vacuum cleaner for dust and another for liquids.

-Vacuum cleaners for hazardous waste type class H asbestos
+Vacuum cleaners for hazardous waste, class H asbestos

-Designed for the collection of toxic, hazardous or explosive materials such as asbestos , these vacuum cleaners are equipped with special filters and containment systems to ensure the safety of the user and the environment.
-They are often intended for the removal of asbestos from premises and require an asbestos kit or category III disposable suit suitable for the user.
+Designed for collecting toxic, hazardous, or explosive materials such as asbestos , these vacuums are equipped with special filters and containment systems to ensure the safety of the user and the environment.
+They are often used for asbestos removal and require appropriate asbestos protective equipment, such as a Category III disposable coverall, for the user.

-Designed for use in environments at risk of explosion such as shooting ranges, explosives factories or arms-related industries, spark zones, and sometimes even in the bakery sector (flour), these vacuum cleaners are made with non-sparking materials and have specific safety systems to prevent any risk of deflagration in these sensitive areas.
+Designed for use in potentially explosive environments such as firing ranges, explosives factories or armament-related industries, spark zones, and sometimes even in the bakery sector (flour), these vacuums are manufactured with non-sparking materials and have specific safety systems preventing any risk of deflagration in these sensitive areas.

-Risks linked to explosive dusts St1, St2 and St3 in zone 22.
+Risks related to explosive dust St1, St2 and St3 in zone 22.

-Regardless, we recommend choosing models that offer good ergonomics and ease of maintenance for intensive and professional use.
-You'll find a wide range of professional vacuum cleaner models in our Voussert catalog, sure to meet all your needs.
+In any case, we advise you to prioritize models offering good ergonomics and ease of maintenance for intensive and professional use.
+You will find many professional vacuum cleaner models in our Voussert catalog, which will meet all your needs.

 Special case of pneumatic vacuum cleaners

-Operating on compressed air rather than mains power, these vacuum cleaners are ideal for areas where electricity is unavailable or poses a risk of explosion.
+Powered by compressed air rather than mains electricity, these vacuum cleaners are ideal for areas where electricity is unavailable or poses a risk of explosion.

 How do I choose the right power for my vacuum cleaner?